jundalisay/spblist/content/en/research/newton/daniel/part-1/chapter-13.md

 ---
 heading: Chapter 13
 title: "The King who did according to his will"
-weight: 4
+weight: 40
 image: /covers/daniel.png
-description: "Newton enumerates 3 Laws and 6 Corollaries"
+description: "He magnified himself above every God, and honoured Mahuzzims, and regarded not the desire of women"
 author: Isaac Newton
 icon: /icons/newton.png
 ---